 Transitioning from military service to civilian life can be difficult, especially when it comes to your career.
 A growing number of veterans choose to go into business for themselves after leaving the armed forces.
 According to data from the Small Business Administration, there are 2.4 million veteran-owned firms in America, and that number continues to grow.
 While starting a business has its challenges, former service members have one advantage other entrepreneurs don't: the veteran community.

-"The strength and power of veteran entrepreneurs comes from other veteran entrepreneurs," said entrepreneur Wes O'Donnell, an Army and Air Force veteran and founder of Warrior Lodge Media Group.
+"The strength and power of veteran entrepreneurs come from other veteran entrepreneurs," said Wes O'Donnell, an Army and Air Force veteran and founder of Warrior Lodge Media Group.
 "Unlike most highly competitive entrepreneurial environments, veteran entrepreneurs share information much more easily.
 I've helped … [veterans] around the country … simply because as former service members, we belong to a very small, select group of American citizens."

-1. U.S. Department of Veteran Affairs
+1. The U.S. Department of Veterans Affairs

 2. SBA's Office of Veteran Business Development